How many times have you avoided talking to someone new because you were afraid that:

 But if you’re not actively interested by what the other person is saying, it’s impossible to have an engaging discussion.

 But, what about topics to avoid?
-I came across the acronym R.A.P.E. — it stands for religion, abortion, politics, economics.
+I came across the acronym R.A.P.E. (terrible naming) — it stands for religion, abortion, politics, economics.
 I’d also add in previous romantic relationships.

 These are sensitive subjects to many people.
 Unless you’re really experienced at handling them or they’re relevant to the situation, I’d steer clear until you know the person better.